expeerly/embeddocumentation/README.md

 ### 3.5 Embedding Mux Videos in Shopify

 For Shopify product pages, Mux videos can be embedded dynamically using Metafields.
+Please check this quick video walkthrough with our shopify demo shop:

 #### Step 1: Add a Metafield for Mux Video Links
 1. Go to Shopify Admin > Settings > Custom Data > Products.